In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 The following universal wastes may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste:

 Paint may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste.
 FREE paint recycling is available at drop-off sites throughout California.
-Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint, and they are available to any resident and business in California.
+Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint.
+They are available to any resident and business in California.
 These stores accept paint whenever they are open for business.
 Below is a link where you can find a drop-off site near you and view hours and restrictions.

 Find a PaintCare drop-off location

-Do not flush unused, unwanted, and expired medications down the toilet, put them in the drains or throw them away with the trash.
+Do not flush unused, unwanted, and expired medications down the toilet, put them in the drains, or throw them away with the trash.
 Always make sure to keep medication out of reach of children and pets.
 Unused, unwanted, and expired medications can be taken to a San Diego County Prescription Drug Collection Box Location and turned in anonymously in a secure collection drop-box.

 When disposing of medication, make sure to remove all labels with personal information and recycle the containers at home.
 Place unneeded pills into a plastic container or zip lock bag.